zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 we obtained for the friend, we pass the connection info to the appropriate modules; this will usually result in the search being deleted soon thereafter.

+If we are storing an announcement which we are searching for, it should be treated as if we received it in a Data Retrieve response.

 We also make periodic Data Search requests as for an announcement, but with different timeouts: the timeout between periodic requests for each of the `k` nodes is at least 15 and at most 600 seconds, and within these bounds is